cabforum/cabforum.org/content/posts/2025/2025-06-03-NSWG-Ballot-NS-008/index.md

 (An optional template for submitting an Exclusion Notice is available at <https://cabforum.org/wp-content/uploads/Template-for-Exclusion-Notice.pdf>)

-## Voting Results of Ballot NS-008: Updates to CA Infrastructure Scope, Trusted Roles, Systems
+## Voting Results of Ballot NS-008v3: Updates to CA Infrastructure Scope, Trusted Roles, Systems' Applicability, and various other improvements

-The voting period for `Ballot NS-008: Updates to CA Infrastructure Scope, Trusted Roles, Systems` has ended and the Ballot has **Passed**.
+The voting period for `Ballot NS-008v3: Updates to CA Infrastructure Scope, Trusted Roles, Systems' Applicability, and various other improvements` has ended and the Ballot has **Passed**.
 The following votes were cast:

 ### 3 votes by Certificate Consumers